AML14/tratto/experiment/README.md

 a dedicated test.
 Therefore, if an original Evosuite test has 4 oracles, we generate 4 corresponding tests, each of which is dedicated to a specific oracle.
 This process does not impact the effectiveness of the test but simplify the generation of the test prefixes and the re-insertion of the generated oracles.
-After splitting each oracles from the original Evosuite tests, the generated tests are saved in `experiment/output/evosuite-tests-simple/`, while the same tests without oracles (test prefixes) are saved in `experiment/output/evosuite-prefix/`.
+After splitting all oracles from the original Evosuite tests, the generated tests are saved in `experiment/output/evosuite-tests-simple/`, while the same tests without oracles (test prefixes) are saved in `experiment/output/evosuite-prefix/`.